ML-for-Accounting/Explainable-AI-and-management-accounting/code/readme.md

-The provided files is meant as an initial example.
+The provided file is meant as an initial example.
 A better documented, more thorough one will be added soon.